Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Experiments

 \subsection{Training a new VPR System}

-To show the effectiveness of our approach to produce valuable tuning samples from a calibration run through an environment, we trained a new VPR network based only on the samples extracted from a single KITTI-360~\cite{liaoKITTI360NovelDataset2021} sequence.
-We tested the resulting VPR network on other KITTI~\cite{geigerAreWeReady2012} and KITTI-360 sequences.
+To show the effectiveness of our approach to produce valuable tuning samples from a calibration run through an environment, we trained a new VPR network based exclusively on the samples extracted from a single KITTI-360~\cite{liaoKITTI360NovelDataset2022} sequence and we tested the resulting VPR network on KITTI~\cite{geigerAreWeReady2012} sequences.
 All the sequences were collected in the streets of the same mid-size city.
-We used the KITTI-360-09 sequence for tuning, and the KITTI-\{00, 02\}, KITTI-360-\{00, 02, 06\} sequences for testing.
-The sequences were selected based on the significant overlaps in their trajectory, which are essential to recognize places.
+We used the KITTI-360-09 sequence for tuning, and the KITTI-\{00, 02, 05, 06\} sequences for testing.
+The testing sequences were collected years apart from the tuning sequence and were selected based on the significant overlaps within their trajectory, which are essential to recognize places.

-Our initial model consist of a pretrained Vision Transformer (ViT-B/16 with resolution of 224~\cite{dosovitskiyImageWorth16x162021}) for which we removed the classification head.
-Our choice is motivated by the recent success of Vision Transformers for place recognition~\cite{wangTransVPRTransformerbasedPlace2022}.
-We used the feature vector from the penultimate layer (dimension 1x768) as the global place descriptor.
+Our initial model consist of a VGG16 network pretrained on ImageNet~\cite{Simonyan15} for which we replaced the classification head with a randomly initialized NetVLAD pooling layer~\cite{arandjelovicNetVLADCNNArchitecture2018}.
+To show the generalization of the approach on different network architectures, we also tuned a Vision Transformer (ViT)~\cite{dosovitskiyImageWorth16x162021} using the penultimate layer features as descriptors.

-The ViT network was tuned for place recognition using a triplet margin loss with a margin of $0.25$ for 10 epochs, which was enough to achieve convergence.
-We used gradient clipping at global norm 1, a learning rate of 0.001, and cosine learning rate decay as prescribed by~\cite{dosovitskiyImageWorth16x162021} for fine-tuning.
-The relative poses, loop closures, are estimated with stereo pairs, and the \textit{solvePnpRansac} function from OpenCV~\cite{opencv_library} with a minimum of 6 keypoint correspondences.
-SLAM visual odometry and pose graph are computed and managed using RTAB-Map~\cite{labbeRTABMapOpensourceLidar2019}.
-Our technique successfully extracted 297 training tuples from the tuning sequence, each comprised of one anchor, one positive, and 10 negative samples.
+The new networks were tuned for place recognition using a triplet margin loss for 10 epochs, which was enough to achieve convergence.
+The relative poses, loop closures, are estimated with stereo pairs and the SLAM visual odometry is computed and managed using RTAB-Map~\cite{labbeRTABMapOpensourceLidar2019}.
+Our technique successfully extracted 291 training tuples in $S_{correct}$, and 49 in $S_{incorrect}$, from the tuning sequence.